FBI: Dayton Gunman’s Friend Helped Hide Gear Used in Attack

-Authorities also said Kollie acknowledged purchasing gear later used by Connor Betts during his attack in downtown Dayton this month: a high-capacity ammunition magazine, the upper receiver of Betts’ gun, and body armor.
-Kollie allegedly said he bought the items to help Betts hide them from his parents.
+It was all done to help Betts hide his arsenal from his parents, Kollie was quoted as telling agents.

-He even watched Betts assemble the weapon used later in the shooting, according to the complaint.
-It is unclear if he had any prior knowledge of Betts’ plans.
+Kollie allegedly answered “no” to a question about unlawful drug use on a form he filled out to purchase a handgun, despite having a prior conviction for marijuana possession.
+Kollie FBI agents also allegedly found drugs and paraphernalia when they searched Kollie’s residence hours after the Aug.
+4 attack.

-Kollie was arrested Friday in Ohio and is being held in a Dayton jail.
+Kollie was arrested Friday and is being held in a Dayton jail.

-Authorities said Betts, 24, opened fire on a crowded street filled with bars and restaurants, killing nine people, including his sister, on Aug.
+Authorities said his friend, opened fire on a crowded street filled with bars and restaurants, killing nine people, including his sister, on Aug.
 4. Twenty-six other people were injured.

 Betts arrived in Dayton’s downtown Saturday night in his father’s car with with his younger sister, Megan, and another male friend, police said.
 About an hour after entering a bar with the duo, surveillance video captured Betts walking out by himself.
 About 45 minutes later, police said Betts returned to the bar and fatally shot his sister and wounded the friend outside.